LIPS-scheme/lips/REFERENCE.md

 ```
 (open-input-string string)

-Function create new string port as input that can be used to
+Creates new string port as input that can be used to
 read S-exressions from this port using `read` function.
 ```